leavensj2/CSC-301/README.md

 (Don't Mind the ._ Files.
 They are metadata from Mac OS because it doesn't like to play well with Windows)

-Assignment 5 :

-Add authentication to your individual project.
-Create three pages:

-sign up: a form that enables users to create their account and save their credentials in a data source sign in: a form that enables users to access their account by checking their credentials with those saved in a data source sign out: a page that logs the user out of the application Use PHP Sessions to enable ony registered users to create, edit, or delete entities.
+Assignment 9: Create the DB class and fundamental queries

+Create the database class for your individual project and make the necessary changes to switch data source from files to database.

+Implement necessary queries for the index/detail pages and for the view/create/edit/delete features for the main entity of your project and for the user entity.

+Submit the URL to the repository on GitHub.

+Assignment 10: implement the admin section of your website

+Create a section of your website that enables super admins to create and edit users and entities.

+Add the necessary PHP pages and modify the database as needed.

 Submit the URL of the GitHub repository.